 When all else fails, try deterring your bold feline with negative modifications to your counters.
 Direct punishments such as yelling, pushing, and water spraying are big no-no’s because they teach your sensitive cat to fear you.

-Instead, try placing aluminum foil, or double-sided tape along the edges of your counters.
+If your cat jumping onto your counter space is causing you serious distress, there are two options you can take if you must.
+Try placing aluminum foil, or double-sided tape along the edges of your counters.
 Cats hate the feel of these materials and will likely hop down immediately.
 Once the habit is broken, you can remove the foil or tape.
+But again, this should only be used in worst-case scenarios.